+Non-Probate Assets.
 No exception exists for property includable in the gross estate under the "string" statutes of §§ 2035-2042 (including assets in a funded revocable trust).
 The executor is required to provide information to the IRS and recipients of assets included in the gross estate under those sections even though the executor may not have any control over those assets.
-(If a trust holds those assets, the information would be given to the trustee.)
+(If a trust holds those assets, the information would be given to the trustee or the beneficiaries as discussed in subparagraph (9) below.)
 However, adjustments to the gross estate under §2035(b) for gift tax on gifts made within three years of the date of death do not reflect assets passing to a beneficiary and therefore would not seem to be reportable to the IRS or any beneficiary.

 (9) Who Are "Beneficiaries" Who Must Receive Reports With Respect to Reportable Property?
 Beneficiaries generally include any person receiving reportable property, including the executor who is also a beneficiary.
 Prop.
 Reg. §1.6035-1(c)(1).
 (No exception applies for beneficiaries who are surviving spouses or charities to whom bequests qualify for the marital or charitable deduction.
-Even though they are not subject to the basis consistency limitation, as discussed above in Item 3, they must still receive the required information under the reporting requirements.)
+Even though they are not subject to the basis consistency limitation, as discussed above in sub-paragraph (3), they must still receive the required information under the reporting requirements.)